White Granular Powder

 25 Kg Bag

-Polymerization of the first monomer: Propylene is polymerized using a Ziegler-Natta catalyst, typically a combination of a transition metal compound and an organoaluminum co-catalyst.
-This step is carried out under specific temperature and pressure conditions to produce a high molecular weight polypropylene block.
+Propylene Polymerization: Propylene is polymerized in the presence of a Ziegler-Natta catalyst, typically a combination of a transition metal compound and an organoaluminum co-catalyst.
+The catalyst initiates the reaction and produces a high molecular weight polypropylene homopolymer.